-Key takeaway: Children develop within a context—home, community, and early childhood education experiences—and there is a strong research base of what early childhood skills are most predictive of later school success.
+Key takeaway: Children develop within a context—home, community, and early childhood education experiences.
+Plus, there is a strong research base of what early childhood skills are most predictive of later school success.

 View our school readiness for children presentation to learn more about this research and what our community can do to help get every child ready for kindergarten.

 Effective Practices in K-2 Literacy Instruction

-NORC conducted a nationwide literature review of practices that support K-2 reading success to uncover effective practices and programs that helped ensure children are reading successfully by third grade.
+NORC conducted a nationwide literature review of practices that support K-2 reading success.
+The aim was to uncover effective practices and programs that helped ensure children are reading successfully by third grade.
 This research revealed: